 - STRAIGHT hair that you won't have to battle with every morning!
 I can't even tell you how sick and tired I was of trying to tame my hair every single day.
 I had finally given up and decided to leave it wavy.
 It always looked somewhat out of control, because I was sick of frying it with the hot iron in the morning, only to be left with a semi-straight frizzy mess.
 This has completely fixed the problem.
 Now, I only need to go over a couple of out-of-place strands in the morning for a perfect, fast style.

 - No frizz at all.
 And I do mean NO frizz!
-Immediately after drying with my blow-dryer my hair is silky, soft and frizz free - with no need to apply gobs of styling products to create soft shining tresses.
+Immediately after drying with my blowdryer, my hair is silky-soft and frizz-free, with no need to apply gobs of styling products to create soft shining tresses.

-- The fumes were a bit strong when I first started straightening - especially as I straightened the hair closest to my face.
+- The fumes were a bit strong when I first started straightening, especially as I straightened the hair closest to my face.
 My nose felt like it was burning inside and my eyes watered a little bit.
 This passed after a couple of minutes, but if it's too strong for you, take intermittent breaks when straightening the hair near your face and keep your head tilted back as you straighten.
-This will cause the fumes to go backwards, rather than forwards towards your face.
+This will cause the fumes to go backward, rather than forwards towards your face.

 - Some sections of my hair are still a little bit wavy.
 However, I think this is largely due to human error, and not to defective product quality.
 I should have ironed the more stubborn wavy parts of my hair a few more times.